chaos-indivisvm/handbook/docs/index.md

 Warlords of the Ruinous Powers, Commanders of Chaos.
 Holds authority in all aspects Chaos.
 Their word is law.
 The Unholy favored warriors of the warp, who gather the heretical, betrayed, and damned into a brotherhood of Chaos Undivided.

-### Divisions
+### Doctrines & Divisions
-There are TWO Combat Divisions within Chaos Indivisvm, and FOUR Auxiliary Divisions.
+There are TWO Combat Doctrines within Chaos Indivisvm, and FOUR Auxiliary Divisions.

 + Ferrum - Heavy Support
 The Moving Wall.
 Ferrum is the skull crushing hammer of Chaos Indivisvm.
 Consisting of the artillery & tanker squads of Chaos, these proud soldiers march through blood stained battlefields one boot in front of the other.
 Ferrum is the Phalanx to Mortis being the Calvalry.
 Ferrum’s role is to maintain the line and hold objectives.
 The Dark Gods help us should Ferrum’s line ever shatter.